splitgraph/splitgraph.com/docs/repositories.md

     Tables:
       demo: obd90d0188367a0d9c1b06dff92a729a97d360d50c9fc94438b1b70d71842a5

-You'll see that the `demo` table is stored as a new object in this
-image: only the 6 changed rows have been stored in it, as opposed to the whole table.
+The `demo` table is stored as a new object in this image and only the 6 changed rows have been stored in it, as opposed to the whole table.

 Tag the new image and check out the old one: